Skip to content

 Vue Single File Components

-You can use .vue files which will be interpreted as vue single-file components.
-You can use modern ES6 syntax and CSS modules.
+You can use .vue files, which are interpreted as vue single-file components.
+You can also use modern ES6 syntax and CSS modules.

 • HTML EJS